Disabled Lift in House Cost

 - The average cost of a disabled lift installation is around £20,000.

-- It typically takes between 1 to 5 days to complete this type of job.
+- It typically takes between 1 and 5 days to install a disabled lift.

 - How to find and hire a local specialist lift installer.